 Secondhand smoke is the smoke that is released into the environment as a result of active smoking.
 It includes the smoke from the end of a lit cigarette and the smoke exhaled from the lungs of someone who is smoking.

 Thirdhand smoke refers to residual tobacco smoke elements that remain on surfaces and in dust after someone has been smoking.
 Thirdhand smoke can be inhaled, ingested or absorbed through the skin.
-Thirdhand smoke is a new area of research and we do not know as much about it and the impact it may have as we do about secondhand smoke.

 - Sudden infant death syndrome (SIDS) by 2.5 times